 - Improvements to software features like Nightscape – it’s low-light shooting mode – are also onboard.

 - Quality is for the most part good for a flagship, but work still needs to be done to improve its low-light performance.

 OnePlus has ensured that this year’s flagship keeps pace with the competition by offering a multi-lens, multi-focal length main camera setup that’s both capable and versatile.

-The 7 Pro’s three-lens arrangement is fronted by a 48-megapixel primary sensor – the same Sony IMX586 sensor found inside everything from the Xiaomi Mi 9 and Honor View 20, to the Black Shark 2 and Oppo Reno series.
+The 7 Pro’s three-lens arrangement is fronted by a 48-megapixel primary sensor – the same Sony IMX586 sensor found inside everything from the Xiaomi Mi 9 and Honor View 20, to the Black Shark 2 and, of course, the standard OnePlus 7.

 It’s popular for its headline-grabbing megapixel count and for the technical flexibility it offers too.
 “More megapixels does not a good camera make” of course, but it’s a capable offering when put in the hands of an experienced engineering team.